What is congenital syphilis? Mississippi sees increase of newborns with condition

 Additionally, the data shared with NBC showed racial disparities in Mississippi.
 Black newborns were 70 per cent of the state’s CS cases in 2020.

-Dobbs, who is the former health officer of Mississippi, also told the publication that she and other health care providers are “absolutely horrified” about babies being born with and dying of this disease.
+Dobbs, who is the former health officer of Mississippi, also told the publication that he and other health care providers are “absolutely horrified” about babies being born with and dying of this disease.

-“This seems like something that should have happened a hundred years ago, not last year,” she said.
+“This seems like something that should have happened a hundred years ago, not last year,” he said.
 “There’s really kind of a shock.”

 Here’s everything you need to know about congenital syphilis.